Bipolar I Basics

 Start the conversation

-Check in with yourself and create a personalized doctor discussion guide for your next appointment.
+Answer 3 simple questions to create a personalized discussion guide for your next appointment.

 Additional resources